Editing, polishing, critiques

 Note: a full edit includes both a line/copyedit and comprehensive edit.

-If you have already received a comprehensive critique from me, the price of the line/copy edit drops to $1 per thousand words ($50 for a 50k manuscript).
+If you have already received a comprehensive critique from me, the price of the line/copyedit drops to $2 per thousand words ($100 for a 50k manuscript).

-If you would like only a copyedit please mention in the ‘additional comments’ section of the application form.
-Payment and details will be discussed in follow-up emails.
+If you would like to have me do the line and copyedit as one edit (rather than the two-step process above) or if you only want one of the two edits, please mention in the ‘additional comments’ section of the application form.
+Further details will be discussed via follow-up email.

 This edit is essentially a full edit on your first ten pages.
 I cover the small details, but also focus on the strength of your beginning.
 Beginnings are what hook readers, and you need yours to be as well written as possible.
 I will go through this and leave notes on the strong points as well as parts that could be improved, and practical suggestions on how to do so.